-Have you been thinking about switching your dog from kibble to a raw diet?
+Have you been thinking about switching your dog from kibble to raw dog food?
 You probably have a lot of questions.
 Is raw better than kibble?
-What are the pros and cons of each?
+What are the pros and cons of raw dog food compared to kibble?

-The debate about raw vs kibble is heating up all the time, with vets and proponents on both sides swearing their diet is the best.
+The debate about raw vs kibble dog food is heating up all the time, with vets and proponents on both sides swearing their diet is the best.

-All the talk can get confusing, so let’s talk about raw vs kibble and everything you need to know to make the best decision for your pup’s health.
+All the talk can get confusing, so let’s talk about your dog food options so you can make the best decision for your pup’s health.
 In the end, there is no wrong or right answer – it’s all about what’s best for your dog and your family.

 Already leaning toward one food or the other for your pup?
 Use this table to quickly decide which diet might be best for your dog.